pipebots/sprintBotBLEControl/Documentation.md

 ### loadingChaseDoubleRing(int speed, uint32_t color, int loops, Adafruit_NeoPixel strip, Adafruit_NeoPixel strip2);
 Leftover from when the rings were independantly controlled.
 When trying to control two neopixel rings it caused issues with the rest of the code.
 It is hypothesied that this is because the library for these (surprisingly complex to run) LED rings uses timers and interrupts which may be interfereing with the ones being used in the rest of the code.
 The two rings are now connected to the same output pin of the arduino but when trying to remoe this function from the code it would cause it to stop working.
+There seems to be no logical reason for this as the function is never called, but it is left in place as it seemed to fix the problem!

-Th void ringColour(char colour, Adafruit_NeoPixel strip1, Adafruit_NeoPixel strip2);
+### ringColour(char colour, Adafruit_NeoPixel strip1, Adafruit_NeoPixel strip2);
+Sets
 void doNeoRings();

 void readIMU();